monerium/smart-contracts/docs/migrating_V1_to_V2.md

 export MAX_MINT_ALLOWANCE=<amount_in_wei>
 forge script script/configureToken.s.sol --rpc-url $RPC_URL --broadcast
  ```
+3. Transfer ownership of the `V1` token and `Controller` to the dev key

-4. Configure the `V2` token with a minting allowance
+5. Configure the `V2` token with a minting allowance

  Use the `admin safe` to set the mint allowance.